Khutbah: Sovereign's name

 In the pre-modern Middle East, the mention of a ruler's name in the sermon was one of the two prerogatives of sovereignty (the other being the right to mint coins).
 Mentioning meant accepting the sovereignty and suzerainty of a ruler, and it was considered the principal criterion of sovereignty for an Islamic ruler.
 Omitting the name of a ruler from the sermon was like publicly declaring independence.
 This prerogative of sovereignty was introduced by Islam.
 It was not present in the pre-Islamic era.
 In addition, the sermon, a major vehicle of communication, also announced the deposition of a ruler, the accession of a ruler, nomination of an heir, and the beginning and end of a war.

 The sovereign's name was also declared in khutbas during the Mughal rule; Babur was styled 'Zahir-ud-Din Bábar Muhammad' during Friday khutbas.
 Sher Khan, an adversary of the Mughal emperor Humayun, was content if Bengal was given to him in return of the emperor retaining his right to mint coins and proclaim the khutba in the emperor's name, and thereby becoming the "emperor's vassal".

-Currently, some Muslim monarchies practise this in their state-regulated sermon like in Brunei and Malaysia.
+Some Muslim monarchies practise this in their state-regulated sermons, including Brunei and Malaysia.

 Khutbah and the Ministries of Islamic Affairs in modern states

 In a number of countries like Turkey, Saudi Arabia, and Egypt, there is a central religious authority supervised by the government which issues a weekly sermon to be read in all mosques under its jurisdiction.
 In Turkey the sermons are prepared by the Diyanet, in Saudi Arabia by the Ministry for Islamic Affairs.
-In Egypt a similar proposal is currently being discussed.
+In Egypt a similar unified sermon was instituted in 2016.